 Also, the rule can be subjected to the kinds of argument mentioned in item 1.
-For example, if 68% of a Normal population lies within one SD of the mean, then 32% lies outside this range and, by symmetry, 16% of the population have values that are more than one SD below the mean (i.e. less than $\mu$ - $\sigma$ ).
+For example, if 68% of a Normal population lies within one SD of the mean, then 32% lies outside this range and, by symmetry, 16% of the population have values that are more than one SD less than the mean (i.e. less than m s).

 The rule, especially the '95' part of it, will be used extensively in later weeks.